daandi/diceware-scala/README.md

-# Diceware for scala
+# Diceware for Scala
+This library generates passwords/passphrases using the diceware algorithm.

-This library written in Scala provides passphrase generators for english and german and means to generate one's own passphrase generators by providing an input text.
+For a little more freedom and variance it comes with an english and german word list but also provides the means to generate one's own passphrase generators by providing a text source of your own choice.

 # Diceware
-Diceware is a approach to passpharse geneeration that aims to generate easy to remember passphrases.
+Diceware is a approach to passpharse generation that aims to generate easy to remember passphrases.

 [https://en.wikipedia.org/wiki/Diceware]